 Coordination problems

-These are among the more common experiences of a minor to moderate concussion, However, more significant injuries may result in difficulty with memory, problem solving, and temperament, making it difficult to complete daily tasks without ongoing support.
+These are among the more common experiences of a minor to moderate concussion.
+However, more significant injuries may result in difficulty with memory, problem-solving, and temperament, making it difficult to complete daily tasks without ongoing support.

 Complications in an Atlanta Traumatic Brain Injury

-Past and future costs of medical care
+- Past and future medical expenses

-Costs related to physical, occupational, and other rehabilitative therapies
+- Physical, occupational, and other rehabilitative therapies

-Assistive devices
+- Assistive devices and adaptive equipment

-Modifications to your home or vehicle
+- Modifications to a home or vehicle

-Caretakers or support services
+- In-home care, caretakers, or support services

-Pain and suffering
+- Pain and suffering

-Lost wages or loss of earning potential
+- Lost wages or reduced earning capacity

-Loss of consortium
+- Loss of consortium

 A brain injury may be an annoyance that leaves you out of work for a week or two, or it could be something that shifts your entire family dynamic.
 Our team will consider your specific losses as well as the sacrifice required of loved ones if they lose your companionship, support, and income.